Privacy choices

 • Hue Codex exposes the chosen interpolation model instead of hiding mix-space differences.

 • Gradient tools record stops, midpoint hints, direction, repeating state, and fallback CSS.
+The sRGB fallback gradient preserves the same HEX stops and positions, then removes the modern interpolation clause.

 • Gradient palette extraction samples normalized stop positions according to the selected mode.